Le Démon de midi (novel): Genesis

 Begun in Clermont-Ferrand in 1912, Le Démon de midi was completed in June 1914.
-The initial idea emerged on August 7, 1898, during a conversation with Eugène-Melchior de Vogüé at the centenary celebration of Chateaubriand’s funeral in Saint-Malo, concerning the inconsistency of Chateaubriand’s behavior, living one way while thinking another.
-The first draft of the novel was completed in Paris, at Rue Barbet-de-Jouy, at the home of the Marquise d’Argenson, a neighbor and confidante of the novelist, who only needed to cross the street to visit her.
+According to Bourget, the initial concept arose on 7 August 1898 during a discussion with Eugène-Melchior de Vogüé at the centenary commemoration of Chateaubriand’s funeral in Saint-Malo, where they reflected on what they saw as the inconsistency between Chateaubriand’s conduct and his ideas.
+The first draft was completed in Paris, on Rue Barbet-de-Jouy, in the residence of the Marquise d’Argenson, a close friend of Bourget who lived nearby and frequently hosted the author.